Gerak Khas (Malaysian Army unit): National Special Operations Force

 In 2016, Malaysia's main counter-terrorism operators merged to form a single special operations task force.
 Some 11th Special Service Regiment operators have been chosen to serve in the National Special Operations Force.
 The National Special Operations Force was disbanded in July 2018.

-Defense Special Operations Division
+Defence Special Operations Division

-Following the disbandment of the National Special Operations Force in 2018, the Malaysian Armed Forces intend to establish a joint special operations task force similar to the NSOF, but only for special forces units from the Malaysian Armed Forces.
-This unit, known as the Defense Special Operations Division or Bahagian Operasi Pasukan Khas Pertahanan in Malay language, was established in 2020.
-Some Gerak Khas commandos have been assigned to the DSOD.
+Following the disbandment of the National Special Operations Force (NSOF) in 2018, the Malaysian Armed Forces (MAF) sought to establish a new joint special operations task force exclusively composed of elite units from within the MAF.
+This initiative led to the formation of the Defence Special Operations Division (DSOD), or Bahagian Operasi Pasukan Khas Pertahanan, in 2020.

+Shortened from the Ministry of Defence Special Operations Division, the DSOD serves as the joint special operations task force across the different branches of the military.
+Several Gerak Khas commandos have been assigned to this unit, further strengthening its operational capabilities.

 91st Intelligence Operations Group

-This unit, known as the Pasukan Khas Perisikan Tempur ('Special Combat Intelligence Force'), was formed on 1 April 1972 with 35 commandos from the Gerak Khas and assigned as a combat intelligence unit to the Royal Intelligence Corps.
-This unit later expanded to become the 91st Intelligence Operations Group.
-Its members are still sent to the Special Warfare Training Centre for the Basic Commando Course today.
+Originally established as the Pasukan Khas Perisikan Tempur (Combat Intelligence Special Forces), this unit was formed on 1 April 1972 with 35 commandos from Gerak Khas assigned to serve as a combat intelligence unit under the Royal Intelligence Corps.
+Over time, the unit expanded in scope, eventually evolving into what is now known as the 91st Intelligence Operations Group (91 Gerup Operasi Perisikan, 91 GOP).